 They call her Joy but there was nothing joyful about her situation.
 At the dawn of each new day, her burden became bigger than it was twenty hours ago.
 As her baby bump grew to the admiration of friends and family, something died inside her.
 This wasn’t a result of being too young or naive, but life had dealt her a terrible card.

-Her name is Joy but there was nothing joyful about her situation.
-At the dawn of each new day her burden became bigger than the previous day.
-As her pregnancy grew daily so did her predicament.
-She was in the third trimester of her pregnancy and her life seemed to be spiraling out of control.
-Her husband died when she was still in the first trimester, leavingher with two cute little toddlers who were being wasted by malnutrition.
-Her late husband an unskilled laborer, was the sole breadwinner before he died.
+She was in the third trimester of her pregnancy where everything should have been in place for her new baby, but her life seemed to be spiralling out of control.
+Her husband died when she was still in the first trimester, leaving her with two cute little toddlers who were being wasted by malnutrition.
+Her late husband, an unskilled labourer, was the sole breadwinner before he died.
 Joy had no skills and no means of livelihood as she had focused on raising her children.
 Her family was too poor to offer any meaningful help.
-She was too weak and anemic to even think clearly, without money or hope of finding any.
+She was too weak and anaemic to even think clearly, without money or hope of finding any.
 With time people suggested that she should sell the child as soon as it was born.
 She was strongly tempted to go against her conscience and accept the suggestions.

-Despite her situation, the joy that Joy has, knows no bounds as she feels comforted and alive again and hopeful.
-Legions of Hope came through for her, offering emotional and financial support after her delivery.
-The rest of the story can be read from her face evidenced by her never quitting smiles she beams while proudly showing off her “bundles of joy” – The twins
+Despite her situation, the joy in Joy refused to die as she felt comforted, alive again and hopeful.
+Legions of Hope came through for her, offering emotional and financial support after her delivery; this was the point where everything good pulled up for Joy.
+The rest of the story can be read from her face evidenced by the never quitting smiles she beams with while proudly showing off her “bundles of joy” – The twins.